tomverelst/kickstarter-kubernetes/fakecoin/README.md

 - SPRING_RABBIT_HOST=rabbitmq

-Load this value into the
+Load this value into the environment variables

 ## UI